ATOAPaymentsLimited/AtoaPayWebSdk/README.md

 - `config` (optional): Configuration object
   - `environment`: The Atoa environment to use (enum: 'SANDBOX', 'PRODUCTION')
   - `cancellationCallbackUrl`: URL to notify when payment is cancelled (optional)
+  - `onError`: Error callback function (optional) - alternative to using the onError method

 ### Methods